vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Events/events.md

 ## <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/calendar-check.svg" width="20" height="20"> Published / Hidden Events

-VisionStream maintains a simple UI construct which allows for the easy identification of Active and Published Events.
+VisionStream maintains a simple UI construct which allows for the easy identification of Hidden vs. Published Events.

-* Published Events
 - Published Events will display in your calendar.
 - Published Events are designated by a calendar icon with a check mark.
 - Unpublished Events are hidden and cannot be accessed by a user.

 ## <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/video.svg" width="20" height="20"> Active / Completed Events

-VisionStream maintains a simple UI construct which allows for the easy identification of Active and Completed Events.
+VisionStream maintains a simple UI construct which allows for the easy identification of Active vs. Completed Events.

-* Active Events
 - Active Events are designated by a Video Camera which will display 'Active' when you hover over the icon.
 - Completed Events are designated by a Video Camera which will display 'Completed' when you hover over the icon.